onierstrasz/FAQ/gitFAQ.md

 When you fork a project, by default it seems you cannot create issues for your fork.
 Enable this under `Settings > General > Features > Issues`.
+Sometimes (like with the minimalmistakes repo) there is is a fixed set of issue templates.
+You can delete the template directory to allow posting any kind of issues.

 ## Q How to contribute a pull request to someone else's github project?